Definition

 Intrahepatic cholestasis of pregnancy typically occurs during the second trimester or around the beginning of the third trimester.
 The flow of accumulated bile usually returns to normal after childbirth, and the symptoms experienced by the mother typically resolve.
 However, symptoms may recur in subsequent pregnancies.

-The incidence of new cases of intrahepatic cholestasis of pregnancy is reported to be between 0.2% to 2% of pregnancies, with higher prevalence in South America and North Europe.
+The incidence of new cases of intrahepatic cholestasis of pregnancy is reported to be between 0.2% and 2% of pregnancies, with higher prevalence in South America and North Europe.
 In the United States, the incidence is approximately 0.2-0.3% of all pregnancies.

 Causes